Office of Legal Immigration

 Performance Reporting

 • Performance reporting for the Office of Legal Immigration Grant Program is required under the Common Accountability Measures established by the Division of Workforce Development in compliance with NDCC 54-60-19.2.
 The GRANTEE will submit the performance data as requested by the Department of Commerce, Workforce Division Performance Accountability Reporting.
-The GRANTEE must submit metrics for outcomes of milestones and additional reporting requirements determined based on individual proposed project activities.
-Grantee will send separate notification of delivery (exclusive of data) to the Department of Commerce via email to: jalpastir@nd.gov.
-The subject line must read: Office of Legal Immigration Grant Reporting
+The GRANTEE must submit metrics for outcomes of short, intermediate, and long-term goals and additional reporting requirements determined based on individual proposed project activities.
+Grantee will send separate notification of delivery (exclusive of data) to the Department of Commerce via email to: officeimmigration@nd.gov.
+The subject line must read: Office of Legal Immigration Grant Reporting.

 Progress Narrative

 • Progress Narratives will be required at a minimum every 3 months from the commencement of the agreement and with any request for funds disbursement and budget modifications (as outlined in the agreement).
 The required information will be sent out with the required documentation form upon approval.
-The progress narrative must include a brief report of implementation progress and basic demographic information, which will include progress on milestones identified in the project proposal description and implementation.
+The progress narrative must include a brief report of implementation progress and basic demographic information, which will include progress on goals identified in the project proposal description and implementation.
 The progress narrative must also include a detailed report of expenditures under this grant, including both grant and match funds.
 (Note: If it is determined that grant funds have been utilized for ineligible expenses, the Department of Commerce may terminate the grant and seek recoup the misused funds).
-Narratives will be sent via email to: jalpastir@nd.gov.
+Progress narratives will be submitted with requests for funds in the grant portal or may be sent via email to: officeimmigration@nd.gov.
 The subject line must read: Office of Legal Immigration Grant Progress Narrative ending (date) The final report must include a complete line-item list of how grant and matching funds were used and must be submitted within 30 days of the agreement expiration.

 Expenditure Report/Request for Funds

 • Payment of grant funds will be made as outlined, in the signed agreement.
 Requests for funds will include a clear description and valuation of match received to date.
-Request for Funds forms will be sent via email to the following email address: jalpastir@nd.gov.
-The subject line must read: Office of Legal Immigration Grant Request for Funds.
+Request for Funds will be sent submitted directly in the grant portal.

 NOTE: Failure to comply with the reporting requirements for the Grant may result in termination of the Grant.